Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

   space.write(obj,WriteModifiers.ONE_WAY);
 ```

-{{%note%}}
+{{%note "Note"%}}
-Writing an object into a space might generate [notifications](./notify-container-overview.html) to registered objects.
+Writing an object to a Space may generate [notifications](./notify-container-overview.html) to registered objects.
 {{%/note%}}

 **Method summary**

-Writes a new object to the space, returning its LeaseContext.
+Writes a new object to the Space, returning its LeaseContext.

 ```java